Sky-Captain-13/foundry/icon-setter/README.md

 ### Description
 A simple module that allows players to set status icons on targeted tokens.
 GM's can use the same commands to set status icons on selected and targeted tokens.

+### Usage
+The player or GM can enter `!icon {icon name}` such as `!icon acid` into the chat window or use it as a chat macro to toggle the named icon on the selected and/or targeted tokens.
+The module can only set icons located in the `public/icons/svg` folder currently.

 ## Patch Notes
 ### Version 0.0.1
 * Initial commit